 Theme: small things, big plans.
 See below attachment for more information.

 24th December at 4.00pm - Our popular Crib & Christingle Service.
 What a lovely way to spend Christmas Eve.
 We take our Nativity figures to the stable at the front of the church and sing traditional carols.

 Church life outside of the school day

 Many of our children visit our local churches on a regular basis and in particular at the family services.
-Below is some information from Alison Hobson - Lay Elder (Elliot's Mum)
+Posters are always put up on the railings outside the church giving information about upcoming services.
+Alison Hobson - Lay Elder (Elliot's Mum)